pulumi/docs/pulumi-hugo/themes/default/content/blog/intro-to-step-functions/index.md

     - "step functions"
 ---

-AWS Step Functions let you build applications by connecting AWS services.
+[AWS Step Functions](https://aws.amazon.com/step-functions/) lets you build applications by connecting AWS services.
+Daisy-chaining steps into a workflow simplifies application development by creating a state machine diagram which shows how services are connected to each other in your application.
 We'll go into the details of creating a lambda function, IAM roles and policies, and creating a workflow.
 Once we have the example deployed, we'll walk through the process of adding another function and step to the workflow.
 Included in the walkthrough is a discussion of one of the aspects of the Pulumi programming model.
 The goal of this article is to provide a foundation for building your application using serverless workflows.

 <!--more-->